abacusci/mod-github-for-schools-2506/README.md

-# Github for School Collaboration
+# Github for School Collaboration Jun 2025

 Welcome to the training program for GitHub use within De Hoeksteen College.
 This course is designed to introduce teachers to GitHub as a professional tool for collaboration, reporting, and academic coordination.